analogdevicesinc/msdk/Examples/MAX32690/BLE_otas/README.md

 The green LED indicates CPU activity.
 When the LED is on, the CPU is active, when the LED is off, the CPU is in sleep mode.

-## Setup
+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

+### Project-Specific Build Notes

-This Bootloader application needs to be loaded prior to loading this application.
+* The Bootloader application needs to be loaded prior to loading this application.
 This application will run on top of the Bootloader.
-The linker file included with this application must be used to properly setup the memory sections to coincide with the Bootloader.
+The [ota.ld] linker file included with this application must be used to properly setup the memory sections to coincide with the Bootloader.

-### Board Selection

-Before building firmware you must select the correct value for BOARD in project.mk, e.g. "EvKit_V1".

-### Required Connections
+## Required Connections

 -   Connect a USB cable between the PC and the (USB/PWR - UART) connector.

 ## Trace Serial Port